 Blockchain technology essentially emerged with the introduction of Bitcoin in 2009.
-But it is now increasingly being realized that blockchain offers numerous other innovative technical and business use applications beyond what was imagined by the creators of the world’s first cryptocurrency.
-While Bitcoin had a fairly defined use case as a financial instrument to store value or make financial transactions, people soon started to see the blockchain technology that Bitcoin was based on as potentially being very useful for a whole range of other applications including IoT, supply chain, media, and retail.
+But it is now known that blockchain offers numerous other innovative technical and business use applications beyond what was imagined by the creators of the world’s first cryptocurrency.
+While Bitcoin had a fairly defined use case as a financial instrument to store value or make financial transactions, people started to see that the blockchain technology that Bitcoin was based on was potentially very useful for a whole range of other applications including IoT, supply chain, media, and retail.

-With the launch of the Ethereum project in 2015 and the introduction of smart contracts, improved proof-of-work algorithms and the realization that cryptocurrency tokens could be used across a whole raft of business uses, interest in blockchains increased even further.
-This is reflected in financial projections for the industry, with recent market research indicating that the international blockchain market is set to grow rapidly over the next five years to USD $14 billion by 2022, at a Compound Annual Growth Rate (CAGR) of 42.8%.
+With the launch of the Ethereum project in 2015, the introduction of smart contracts, improved proof-of-work algorithms, and the realization that cryptocurrency tokens could be used across a whole raft of business uses, interest in blockchains increased even further.
+This is reflected in financial projections for the industry, with recent market research indicating that the international blockchain market is set to grow rapidly over the next five years.
+It will reach USD $14 billion by 2022, increasing at a Compound Annual Growth Rate (CAGR) of 42.8%.

-The blockchain industry is largely being driven by numerous new startups that are building cutting edge technology services on custom or open source blockchain platforms.
-These new tech companies are also bringing new ideas and ways of doing business, with everything from novel software solutions to the ways they are raising capital.
-Unlike the traditional technology sector, where most capital is raised via venture capital or IPOs, many of these companies are attracting funding from a much wider source, the public, via Initial Coin Offerings (ICOs).
-These are not shares in the company itself but cryptocurrency coins or tokens that provide the user with various utility cases or the ability to hold or sell the token with the hope that its value will increase in the future.
+The blockchain industry is largely being driven by numerous new startups that are building cutting-edge technology services on custom or open source blockchain platforms.
+These new tech companies are also bringing new ideas and ways of doing business, with everything from novel software solutions to methods raising capital.
+Unlike the traditional technology sector, where most capital is raised via venture capital or IPOs, many of these companies are attracting funding from a much wider source: the public (via Initial Coin Offerings (ICOs)).
+These are not shares in the company itself, but cryptocurrency coins or tokens that provide the user with various utility cases, or the ability to hold or sell the token with the hope that its value will increase in the future.

-These new blockchains, fresh with new money raised via ICOs, aim to challenge the existing approaches being used across a whole range of industries.
-This includes the retail sector where there is a large scope of efficiency improvements and cost reductions associated with the blockchain technologies starting from a peer-to-peer supply chain through anti-counterfeiting solution for luxury and unique items to running loyalty programs.
-Let’s now look into the essential features of blockchain technologies that provide great potential value to retailers and how blockchain will transform loyalty backend solutions.
+These new blockchains aim to challenge the existing approaches being used across a whole range of industries.
+This includes the retail sector, where there is a large scope of efficiency improvements and cost reductions associated with blockchain technologies.
+These optimizations incorporate peer-to-peer supply chain, anti-counterfeiting solution for luxury, and unique items to running loyalty programs.
+Let’s now look into the essential features of blockchain technologies that provide great potential value to retailers, and how blockchain will transform loyalty backend solutions.

-While these issues and challenges with loyalty programs can be viewed by retail companies as simply business cases that need to be solved, there is also an increasingly held point of view that many of these problems are fundamentally technology challenges.
-This is especially the case when considering the best ways to operate and secure loyalty programs given the vital need to secure the data associated with the programs from hacker attacks or altering account balances.
-This is no trivial matter considering the sheer volume of memberships in existence and the fact that many loyalty programs, credit card, or frequent flyer programs can easily see individuals with loyalty account balances worth many tens of thousands of dollars.
+While these issues with loyalty programs can be viewed by retail companies as simply business cases that need to be solved, there is also an increasingly popular point of view that many of these problems are fundamentally technology challenges.
+This is especially the case when considering the best ways to operate and secure loyalty programs, given the vital need to secure the data associated with the programs from hacker attacks or altering account balances.
+This is no trivial matter considering the sheer volume of memberships in existence, and the fact that many loyalty programs, credit card, or frequent flyer programs can easily see individuals with loyalty account balances worth tens of thousands of dollars.

-One of the popular business approaches to addressing the low points redeem issue is cooperating with other businesses to offer interchangeability of the reward points within the joint scope of services.
+One of the popular business approaches to addressing the low points redeem rate is cooperating with other businesses to offer interchangeability of the reward points within the joint scope of services.
 While many such programs have been launched, their implementation and operational complexity is high.
-In particular, it requires establishing the B2B communications needed to maintain the accounting aspect of the loyalty points, where each party has to audit transactions and secure data from fraudulent attacks.
+In particular, they require establishing the B2B communications needed to maintain the accounting aspect of the loyalty points, where each party has to audit transactions and secure data from fraudulent attacks.
 This is one of the reasons that establishing and operating joint loyalty programs can quickly become a complex and expensive effort.

-Blockchains are considered to be an excellent solution for running network loyalty programs because they address many of the technical challenges involved including creating a shared transaction ledger, implementation of interchanging rules based on "smart contracts", technology-based fraud and cheating protection, and shared scalable infrastructure (the blockchain network itself).
+Blockchains are considered to be an excellent solution for running network loyalty programs because they address many of the technical challenges.
+Some of these solutions include creating a shared transaction ledger, implementing interchanging rules based on "smart contracts", technology-based fraud and cheating protection, and shared scalable infrastructure (the blockchain network itself).

-In this regard, despite Bitcoin being by far the most popular implementation and which has proven its security and reliability over the years, it does not meet these requirements.
-This is because it is a public permissionless distributed ledger with many limitations including scalability, limited size of data blocks, and reliance on the energy intensive and therefore expensive to run Proof of Work consensus algorithm.
+In this regard, despite Bitcoin being by far the most popular implementation, which has proven its security and reliability over the years, it does not meet these requirements.
+This is because it is a public permissionless distributed ledger with many limitations including scalability, limited size of data blocks, and reliance on the energy intensive.
+It is therefore expensive to run the Proof of Work consensus algorithm.

 The most relevant solutions available in the market today are Hyperledger-based implementations like Hyperledger Fabric or Hyperledger Sawtooth.
 Hyperledger Fabric is an open-source blockchain solution supported by IBM, which offers a pluggable framework for running a blockchain network in a private and permissioned manner.
 Intel has also recently launched its own open-source solution within the Hyperledger project called Sawtooth.
 Sawtooth includes some advanced features like integration with hardware security solutions from Intel, customizable transaction processors, and support of a wide selection of languages for implementing smart contracts.

-Below is a brief comparison of how principal business features are currently implemented in the three considered solutions.
+Below is a brief comparison of how principal business features are currently implemented in three considered solutions:

 |Feature||Hyperledger Fabric||Hyperledger Sawtooth||Ethereum|